AlexisEspinosaGayosso/using-nimbus/_episodes/03-nimbus-dashboard-and-terms.md

 ## Key Terminology

-There are some key terms we need to discuss before we get started
+There are some key terms we need to discuss before we get started:

 * **Allocation**
     the infrastructure specifications you have been allocated for a specific project (# of instances, RAM, memory, etc.)